Graduate Course Catalog 2013-2014

 Federal Financial Aid

 To apply for Federal Financial Aid you must complete the Free Application for Federal Student Aid (FAFSA).
 You can complete the application on-line at www.fafsa.ed.gov.
 The UNH priority deadline for applying for financial aid is March 1.
-This is the date by which the FAFSA Application must be received by the federal processor.
-However, students applying after March 1 will still be considered for the Federal Direct Loan, which is not subject to the priority deadline.
+This is the date by which the FAFSA must be received by the Federal processor.
+However, students applying after March 1st will still be considered for the Federal Direct Loan, which is not subject to the priority deadline.

-All graduate students applying for financial aid must also complete the Graduate Student Credit and Aid Verification Form.
-The Graduate Student Credit and Aid Verification Form will show as a requirement on your Webcat account once we have received your FAFSA.
-This form is completed electronically.
-Be aware that the Financial Aid Office will make their offer of aid based on your actual tuition charges.
+Be aware that the Financial Aid Office will make their offer of aid based on your full time enrollment.
 If you will be enrolled for less than 9 credits or paying reduced tuition in either semester, your aid package may be adjusted.
-If you change your status (e.g., from full to part time), receive a scholarship, tuition waiver, or other resource, or correct and/or change the information on the FAFSA, an aid adjustment may result.
+If you are not planning to be full time, you should notify the Financial Aid Office as soon as you can.
+Any time you change your enrollment status, receive a scholarship, tuition waiver or other resource, or correct and/or change the information on the FAFSA, an aid adjustment may result.

 Types of aid available: